At £375 the new Theraface Pro combines 8 beauty gadgets in one. Find out what we and a dermatologist think

 What is percussive therapy?

 Percussive therapy is when you use a massage gun to continually thump the skin.
-Sounds brutal, but as it thumps it stimulates the nervous system, generates heat and hits a cell nucleus called the chromatin.
-By stimulating chromatin your brain naturally provides pain relief to anywhere that’s hurting, making it a far more pain-free way to treat aching muscles compared with something like a foam roller.
-When tension is released it also increases blood flow which means more blood and nutrients are being carried around your body which makes you feel and look better.
+It sounds brutal, but as it thumps it stimulates the nervous system, generating heat and hitting a cell nucleus called the chromatin.
+By stimulating chromatin, your brain naturally provides pain relief to anywhere that’s hurting, making it far less painful for treating aching muscles, compared with something like a foam roller.
+When tension is released it also increases blood flow, which means more blood and nutrients are being carried around your body, which makes you feel and look better.

 What does an independent skin expert think?
-"If you get migraines or a lot of tension in the face, massaging does help so this could help with that,” says aesthetic doctor, Dr Ahmed El Muntasar .
+"If you get migraines or a lot of tension in the face, massaging does help, so this could help with that,” says aesthetic doctor, Dr Ahmed El Muntasar .
 “However, there’s no real science that shows it does anything to improve the quality of your skin on its own.
-The pulsating will increase the flow of blood to the skin, which is why your skin may look glowy after using it but that is about it.
-And theoretically, because you are massaging the area it might help with the absorption of your skincare products but nothing that massaging with your fingers wouldn’t do.”
+The pulsating will increase the flow of blood to the skin, which is why your skin may look glowy after using it, but that is about it.
+And theoretically, because you're massaging the area, it might help with the absorption of your skincare products, but nothing that massaging with your fingers wouldn’t do.”

-However, by using the percussive massage heads with the red and infrared light attachments you can get then get the muscle-soothing benefit of the massage and the anti-ageing impact of the light therapy.
-And the gadget has undergone some rigourous clinical trials to prove it's efficacy.
-In fact it has been clinically proven that when you use the TheraFace Pro daily, following their recommended schedule of alternating between all the settings, for twelve weeks solid it will improve elasticity, firmness, and facial contour.
-And in the studies 97% of participants showed an improvement in lifting of their skin.
+However, by using the percussive massage heads with the red and infrared light attachments you can get the muscle-soothing benefit of the massage and the anti-ageing impact of the light therapy.
+The gadget has undergone some rigorous clinical trials to prove it's efficacy.
+In fact it has been clinically proven that when you use the TheraFace Pro daily, following their recommended schedule of alternating between all settings for twelve weeks, it will improve elasticity, firmness, and facial contour.
+And in the studies, 97% of participants showed an improvement in lifting of their skin.

 Victoria Woodhall, Get The Gloss Editorial Director put the Theraface Pro to the test: